-Dr. George M. Linz is the Field Station and Project Leader for the North Dakota Field Station at the National Wildlife Research Center (NWRC).
+Dr. George M. Linz is the Field Station and Project Leader for the USDA APHIS Wildlife Services, National Wildlife Research Center (NWRC) Bismarck, ND, Field Station.
 He earned a Ph.D. in Zoology from North Dakota State University where he studied the biology of red-winged blackbirds in relation to managing bird damage to ripening sunflower in North Dakota.
 After a 2 ½ year postdoctoral appointment at Colorado State University, Dr. Linz worked two years as a research wildlife biologist and project leader for the Denver Wildlife Research Center (now National Wildlife Research Center, Fort Collins, CO) in Lakewood, CO.
 While there, he continued to research issues associated with blackbird damage to sunflower.

 In March 1989, he was assigned to the newly established North Dakota Field Station located on the campus of North Dakota State University in Fargo, ND.
 In 1996, the station was moved to Bismarck, North Dakota and co-located with North Dakota Wildlife Services.
 The synergy between North Dakota Wildlife Services, the National Sunflower Association, the North Dakota Department of Agriculture, and the Department of Biological Sciences at North Dakota State University has led to extraordinary research outputs.